Sepidehatt/KeepMeAlive-hbs-version/README.md

 If you're an IronHack student (using the `ironlauncher` package) you can follow the example below:

-in the `index.routes.js` you can add the following lines of code:
+1. In the `index.routes.js` you can add the following lines of code:

 ```javascript
 const YourModel = require('../models/YourModel.model')